bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Discovery

-Whenever you discover, add one more choice before choosing.
+Whenever you discover anything, add an additional choice before making a decision.

 ## Outlaw